nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Finds all the staff working at a particular shift.
 The shift can be specified either by detailing the day of the week and the time, or the day of the week and slot number.

 Formats:\
-`viewShift -d DAY-SHIFT NUMBER`
+`viewShift -d day-shift_number`
-`viewShift -t DAY-HH:mm` (Note that this is in 24-hour format)
+`viewShift -t day-HH:mm` (Note that this is in 24-hour format)

-Note that `DAY` refers to the day of the week, and it is case-insensitive.
+Note that `day` refers to the day of the week, and it is case-insensitive.
 However, it should be spelt in full (e.g. MONDAY instead of Mon).

 Examples:\
 `viewShift -d monday-1` \